wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 * Prometheus containers are maintained by the Prometheus Community ([prometheus.io](https://prometheus.io)) and deployed to EKS from the publicly available Docker registry ([prom/prometheus](https://hub.docker.com/r/prom/prometheus)).

 ## Settings Database
+Settings Changes: Primary DB -> Secondary DB 0 -> Secondary DB 1 ("Offsite")
+* The settings database makes use of an AWS DocumentDB global cluster to provide a MongoDB-compatible cluster with cross-region replication capacity.
+* The "Primary DB" and "Secondary DB 0" instances will be in the same Availability Zones as the Application pods.
+(See [Application (Graylog)](#application-graylog) above)
+* The "Secondary DB 1" read replica will be created as a failover target in a separate region (The "Offsite"), and be set to automatically promote should the instances within the primary region fail.

 # Ownership
 This file and the policies contained herein are owned and maintained by the Cloud Services team.
 You can reach out to @wilwhitlarkgl if you have questions.

 #### Review
 This policy shall be reviewed annually as part of disaster recovery maintenance operations.